-All eligible applications will be reviewed using a two-stage process: (1) Peer review, and (2) Programmatic review.
+All eligible applications will be reviewed using a two-stage process: (1) Peer review, and (2) programmatic review.
 In the first stage, applications will be evaluated by an independent scientific merit review panel using the criteria listed below.
 In the second stage, applications judged to be most meritorious by review panels will be evaluated and recommended for funding by the CPRIT Scientific Review Council based on comparisons with applications from all of the merit review panels and programmatic priorities.
 Each stage of application review is conducted completely confidentially, and all panel members are required to sign nondisclosure statements regarding the contents of the applications.
 All panel members will be non-Texas residents and operate under strict conflict of interest prohibitions.
-Under no circumstances should institutional personnel and/or individual applicants initiate contact with any member involved in the peer review process (with the exception of members of the CPRIT Scientific Review Office) regarding the status or substance of the application.
+Under no circumstances should institutional personnel and/or individual applicants initiate contact with any individual conducting peer review, the CPRIT executive director, or any member of the CPRIT Oversight Committee regarding the status or substance of the application.
 Violations of this prohibition will result in the administrative withdrawal of the application.
+Any communication regarding the application should be directed to the CPRIT Research HelpDesk and/or CPRIT's Scientific Review Office.